yuvalturg/RAG-Blueprint/README.md

 6. Ask a question pertaining to your document!

-Refer to the [post installation](docs/post_installation.md) document for document ingestion.
+Refer to the [post installation](docs/post_installation.md) document for batch document ingestion.

-10. Uninstalling the RAG application
+## Uninstalling the RAG application

 ```bash
 make uninstall NAMESPACE=llama-stack-rag